CohenArthur/rust-gistre-workshop/2_generics_collections/live_coding/README.md

 Now, you need to change your bank type so that it is able to accept one type of currency.
 For example, you should be able to instanciate a bank called `bank_of_america` that only deals with dollars.

-Pro-tip: You can implement how a currency should be displayed for the whole trait, not just the implementors :)

 __Exchange rate table__:
 |Currency|Exchange rate|